Vitaly Sharovatov

 target audience: IT folks, from managers to engineers

 Have you ever been promised a pay rise or promotion that didn't happen?
 Have you ever felt an unfair comparison in performance reviews?
-Would you expect your colleagues to quit if you were laid off?
 Do you trust your manager and colleagues?

 In my 23 years in IT, I've felt distrust many times.
-This led me to explore the principles of evolutionary biology and game theory to find answers that explain the impact of trust on our professional lives and beyond.
+This led me to the discovery of game theory and organisational psychology, and to finding answers that explain the impact of trust on our professional lives and beyond.

-I will explore how trust enables teamwork and collaboration, functioning as a powerful driver in a non-zero-sum game that yields better results.
-I will also explore how certain managerial approaches — such as the implementation of KPIs and performance reviews — negatively affect trust, and offer a replacement.
+I will share my learnings on how trust enables teamwork and collaboration, functioning as a powerful driver in a non-zero-sum game that yields better results.
+We will also explore how certain managerial approaches — such as KPIs and performance reviews — negatively affect trust, and offer a better approach.

 session duration: 35 minutes